 This course, combining Politics with degree-level study in French language and culture, is open to beginners in French as well as post-A level students.
 Beginners' French students follow an intensive language course designed to take them to degree level within four years, while post-A level students take language classes at an advanced level.
 Absolute beginners, GCSE, AS (beginners' entry), or A level students (post-A level entry) in French are warmly invited to apply.

 On both routes - post-A level or beginners' - you will normally divide your time equally between French and Politics.
 In the Politics part of the degree all students will take core foundational modules dealing with key political issues and optional modules in areas that interest them.

 If you are taking French post-A level you will receive a firm grounding in the structures of the language through the core language module.
 You will also take the core Introduction to French and Francophone Studies module introducing you to the study of French linguistics, literature, politics, society and film.
 You will also choose further optional modules focusing on literature, French history and contemporary France.
 If you are starting French at beginners' level, you will pursue a structured course in the language to take you from beginners' to advanced level.
 You will also take core modules taught in English that introduce you to key areas of interest in the field of French Studies.

-In Politics, you take modules in contemporary political theory, comparative politics and international relations.
-You learn to compare and contrast political institutions and behaviour in liberal democracies and to apply political ideas and concepts to key social issues and issues in world politics.
+In politics, you will take modules in contemporary political theory, comparative politics and international relations.
+You will learn to compare and contrast political institutions and behaviour in liberal democracies and to apply political ideas and concepts to key social issues and issues in world politics.

 See also the School of Politics & International Relations